Zane Grey: Fishing

 Grey co-founded the "Porpoise Club" with his friend, Robert H. Davis of Munsey's Magazine, to popularize the sport of hunting of dolphins and porpoises.
 They made their first catch off Seabright, New Jersey, on September 21, 1912, where they harpooned and reeled in a bottlenose dolphin.

 Grey's son Loren claims in the introduction to Tales of Tahitian Waters that Zane Grey fished on average 300 days a year through his adult life.
 Grey and his brother R.C. were frequent visitors to Long Key, Florida, where they helped to establish the Long Key Fishing Club, built by Henry Morrison Flagler.
 Zane Grey was its president from 1917 to 1920.
 He pioneered the fishing of Boohoo fish (sailfish).
 Zane Grey Creek was named for him.

 Grey indulged his interest in fishing with visits to Australia and New Zealand.
-He first visited New Zealand in 1926 and caught several large fish of great variety, including a mako shark, a ferocious fighter which presented a new challenge.
+He first visited New Zealand in 1926 and caught several large fish of great variety, including a mako shark, a ferocious fighter that presented a new challenge.
 Grey established a base at Otehei Bay, Urupukapuka Island in the Bay of Islands, which became a destination for the rich and famous.
 He wrote many articles in international sporting magazines highlighting the uniqueness of New Zealand fishing, which has produced heavy-tackle world records for the major billfish, striped marlin, black marlin, blue marlin and broadbill.
 A lodge and camp were established at Otehei Bay in 1927 called the Zane Grey Sporting Club.
 He held numerous world records during this time and invented the teaser, a hookless bait that is still used today to attract fish.
 Grey made three additional fishing trips to New Zealand.
 The second was January to April 1927, the third December 1928 to March 1929, and the last from December 1932 to February 1933.

 Grey fished out of Wedgeport, Nova Scotia, for many summers.

 Grey also helped establish deep-sea sport fishing in New South Wales, Australia, particularly in Bermagui, which is famous for marlin fishing.
 Patron of the Bermagui Sport Fishing Association for 1936 and 1937, Grey set a number of world records, and wrote of his experiences in his book An American Angler in Australia.

 From 1928 on, Grey was a frequent visitor to Tahiti.
 He fished the surrounding waters several months at a time and maintained a permanent fishing camp at Vairao.
 He claimed that these were the most difficult waters he had ever fished, but from these waters he also took some of his most important records, such as the first marlin over 1,000 lb.

 Grey had built a getaway home in Santa Catalina Island, California, which still serves as the Zane Grey Pueblo Hotel.
 He served as president of Catalina's exclusive fishing club, the Tuna Club of Avalon.